A candidate wins by acclamation when they’re the only candidate in an election. Nobody votes.

 A report that shows how many votes each candidate got.
 The Returning Officer fills it out when they review the Election Day statements of the poll.
 The Returning Officer can delay filing the election report until up to two weeks after Election Day, if needed.

 The office and staff of the Chief Electoral Officer.
-These people organize and run territorial elections.
+These people organize and run territorial elections, municipal elections and plebiscites.
+Elections Nunavut administers the Liquor Act Elections & Plebiscite through an agreement with the Department of Finance.

 The person who handles all the money for a candidate’s campaign.
 The financial agent takes contributions, pays all the expenses, and helps the candidate make a financial report after the election.
 The candidate appoints the financial agent.
 They both sign the Declaration of Candidacy.